maxcrees/tbl.typ/README.typ

     - As mentioned above, it is now possible to scope arbitrary Typst objects for use within table data entries using the
       #link-label(`scope`) region option (#issue(9)).
+    - For cells that are spanned or contain horizontal lines, an empty table data entry is no longer required (but may still be provided).

 - *Version 0.0.3:* Saturday 29 July 2023
   - _Breaking changes_